Benefits of Booking a Cruise with a Travel Agent

 This last option is great for cruisers who know what they're doing and want to save money.
 But first, what is a cruise aggregator?
 These are companies that pull all of the cruise line information, itineraries, and prices from all the various cruise lines and centralize bookings in one hub.
 They're basically a faceless travel agency, so you don't get personalized service, but they pass along part of their commission to you, the cruiser, to offer lower prices.
 Costco is a popular choice, and there are numerous online options.

-Pros: Aggregator sites like Cruise Direct are almost always the cheapest option because as I need above, instead of passing along a commission to a travel agent or PVP, these sites build this into your pricing as a discount (keeping a smaller portion of it as their cut).
+Pros: Aggregator sites like Cruise Direct are almost always the cheapest option because as I note above, instead of passing along a commission to a travel agent or PVP, these sites build this into your pricing as a discount (keeping a smaller portion of it as their cut).
 Sometimes the savings can be significant.

 Cons: While I'm definitely a "ball on a budget" kinda girl, and think this is a fantastic choice for seasoned cruisers, I do NOT recommend it for first-timers.
 While you get the best price, it provides zero personalized service and support unlike a travel agent or PVP, and making changes to a booking may prove more difficult than if you booked directly through the cruise line.